27 Easy Ways To Make Christmas Money go further

 - Don’t fall for peer pressure

-Avoid buying a new Christmas jumper for the kids on Christmas Jumper day, choose something red and pin baubles or tinsel to it, or even a large note to the front saying bah humbug!
+Avoid peer pressure and go for homemade and recycled instead.
+Dodge buying a new themed jumper for the kids on Christmas Jumper day, choose something red and pin baubles or tinsel to it, or even a large note to the front saying bah humbug!
 Or send your kids in a Christmas hat instead.

 - Give free Christmas gifts

-Use your skills to give free Christmas gifts, for example, cleaning, gardening, painting, cooking, sewing, babysitting, art or any other skill you have, to give to someone else.
+Use your skills to give free Christmas gifts, for example, cleaning, gardening, painting, cooking, sewing, babysitting, art or any other skill you have, to help someone else.

 Homemade biscuits, cakes, cleaning products, sweets, art and